-(1) Salary information for William R. Broaddrick includes compensation received from Stanford Energy, Inc. prior to the merger between Stanford and Ring Energy, Inc. and compensation received from Ring subsequent to the merger.
+(1) Salary information for William R. Broaddrick during 2012 includes (i) compensation received from Stanford Energy, Inc., prior to the merger between Stanford and Ring and (ii) compensation received from Ring subsequent to the merger.

 (2) See discussion of assumptions made in valuing these awards in the notes to our financial statements.